L9Manuel9/cybersecurity-skills/skills-projects/Cryptography & Hashing/README.md

-I Have a clear understand of the differences between Hashing, Cryptography and Encoding.
+I Have a clear understand of the differences between Hashing, salts, Cryptography and Encoding.

 Can Utilize properly both CyberChief and JohnTheRipper.